strapi/strapi/docs/3.x.x/en/advanced/hooks.md

 # Hooks

 The hooks are modules that add functionality to the core.
 They are loaded during the server boot.
-For example, if your project needs to work with a SQL database, your will have to add the hook `strapi-bookshelf` to be able to connect your app with your database.
+For example, if your project needs to work with a SQL database, your will have to add the hook `strapi-hook-bookshelf` to be able to connect your app with your database.

 **Path —** `./hooks/documentation/lib/index.js`.
 ```js